Hong Kong Disneyland: Early history

 Penny's Bay was filled in to provide land for the construction of Hong Kong Disneyland.
 The bay was previously undeveloped except for the Cheoy Lee Shipyard, which opened in the 1960s.

-Chief Executive of Hong Kong Tung Chee Hwa was instrumental in introducing the Disneyland project to Hong Kong.
+The city's chief executive, Tung Chee-hwa, was instrumental in introducing the Disneyland project to Hong Kong.
 When the SARS epidemic devastated the city's economy in 2003, it was hoped that the new Disneyland would help boost confidence in Hong Kong's tourism industry.

 Hong Kong Disneyland had one of the shortest construction periods of any Disneyland-style theme park.
 On 12 January 2003, more than 400 guests celebrated the groundbreaking of Hong Kong Disneyland after the finishing of land reclamation in Penny's Bay.
-The audience included Tung Chee Hwa; Michael D. Eisner, former chairman and CEO of The Walt Disney Company; Bob Iger, president of The Walt Disney Company; and Jay Rasulo, former president of Walt Disney Parks and Resorts.
+The audience included Tung Chee-hwa; Michael D. Eisner, former chairman and CEO of The Walt Disney Company; Bob Iger, president of The Walt Disney Company; and Jay Rasulo, former president of Walt Disney Parks and Resorts.
 On 23 September 2004, a special "castle topping ceremony" was held in the park to commemorate the placing of the tallest turret on Sleeping Beauty Castle.

-Hong Kong Disneyland was officially opened to the public on 12 September 2005 by then the Chief Executive of Hong Kong Donald Tsang, Chief Executive Officer Michael Eisner, President Bob Iger.
-Beijing offered its significant support by sending Zeng Qinghong, Vice President of the People's Republic of China.
-In order to help Hong Kong Disneyland grow, Beijing also deliberately slowed down the development of Shanghai Disney Resort, which was first planned for the early 2000s.
+On 12 September 2005, Hong Kong Disneyland was officially opened to the public.
+The opening ceremony was officiated by Zeng Qinghong, who was then the vice president of China.
+To help Hong Kong Disneyland grow, the Chinese government had deliberately slowed down the development of Shanghai Disney Resort, which was first conceived in the early 2000s.